serious-engineer/Pseudo-LRU-IPV/README.md

-# README for Pseudo-LRU Cache Replacement Policy Implementation in gem5
+# Pseudo-LRU Cache Replacement Policy Implementation in gem5

 ## Project Overview
 This project involves implementing a **Pseudo-Least Recently Used (Pseudo-LRU)** cache replacement policy in the **gem5 simulator** as part of coursework or personal research in **computer architecture**.
 The implementation is focused on enhancing the cache management system in gem5 by introducing an efficient Pseudo-LRU policy that approximates LRU while reducing the complexity associated with it.